Miranda Sex Garden: Carnival of Souls (1999-2000) and second hiatus (2001-2021)

-Second reunion (2022-present)
+Second reunion (2022–present)

 In 2022, Miranda Sex Garden reunited.
-Blake, Sharpe, Casella and Servent from the 'Carnival of Souls' line-up were joined by Blake's Mediæval Bæbes bandmate Bev Lee Harling on violin and by guitarist Kavus Torabi (Gong, Cardiacs, Knifeworld, Guapo/The Holy Family etc), replacing Ben Golomstock.
+Blake, Sharpe, Casella and Servent from the Carnival of Souls line-up were joined by Blake's Mediæval Bæbes bandmate Bev Lee Harling on violin and by guitarist Kavus Torabi (Gong, Cardiacs, Guapo, Chrome Hoof, Knifeworld, The Utopia Strong), replacing Ben Golomstock.
 The revived group played a London concert at the 100 Club on 28 July 2022.

-In 2023, Emmett Elvin (a long time collaborator of guitarist Kavus Torabi in Guapo and The Holy Family) replaced Mike Servent on keyboards.
-The band performed a UK tour during the same year.

-2024 is the year the band will be touring Europe throughout May.
-Yet again there has been a change in keyboard player - Justine Armatage (The Cesarians, ex-Christian Death).
-She has contributed to various MSG related projects like Ben Golomstock's Stories from the Moon and Katharine Blake's From The Deep.

-MSG then released a new single, first in 2 decades - "Velventine" on April 5, which was partially recorded in 2000 with contributions of the new members, following a new video (first in 3 decades) for the same song.
+In 2023, Emmett Elvin, a long-time collaborator of guitarist Kavus Torabi in Guapo and the Holy Family, replaced Mike Servent on keyboards.
+The group toured the UK later that year.
+In May 2024, the group toured Europe with Justine Armatage of the Cesarians on keyboards.
+Armatage had previously contributed to several MSG-related projects, including Ben Golomstock's Stories from the Moon and Katharine Blake's From the Deep.
+On 5 April, MSG released "Velventine", their first new single in two decades.
+The track had been partially recorded in 2000 and was completed with contributions from the new members.
+Its release was accompanied by a new music video, the group's first in three decades.
+In 2025, Jimmy Martin replaced Torabi as guitarist, following Torabi's commitments with Gong and his move away from London.